salipshitz/ucos/README.md

 ```
 $
 ```
 Type ls, help, about, or any other command!
-We hope you enjoy ucos!
+We hope you enjoy UCOS!